 At Cardinal Peak, quality testing is engineered into every step of the engineering process.
 Not everyone does that, but we think it’s critical.

-From development all the way through launch, delivering the highest quality product is so deeply ingrained in our DNA that roughly 20% of our staff is dedicated to quality assurance.
-With such a robust QA team, we’re able to find and correct any issues early on, which ultimately eliminates surprises as we approach the final stage.
+From development all the way through launch, delivering the highest quality product is deeply ingrained in our DNA.
+Our robust QA team is able to find and correct any issues early on, which ultimately eliminates surprises as we approach the final stage.

 For this two-part blog series, we tapped a few members of our QA team and asked them to answer some questions about quality assurance and testing in order for you to get to know us better, as well as understand why strong QA is the Cardinal Peak way.
 In part I, we touch on what QA means, why it’s important, how it varies between different types of projects and why our QA team is so robust.